 The robust and timely fallback procedures, as determined in this SEE Fallback Procedures, developed for SEE CCR in accordance with Article 44 of the CACM Regulation, are the common procedures required to ensure efficient, transparent and non-discriminatory capacity allocation in the event that the SDAC is unable to completely or partially produce results.
 The SEE Fallback Procedures shall cover the following:

-a) Fallback Procedure on Romania-Bulgaria (RO-BG) bidding zone border and
+a) Fallback Procedure on Romania-Bulgaria (RO-BG) bidding zone border; and

 b) Fallback Procedure on Bulgaria-Greece (BG-GR) bidding zone border.